GeoffreyFClark/chess-move-reaction-ai/README.md

 # Chess Move Reaction AI
 Chess engines give raw scores and best lines, but not explanations, reasons, or reactions.
-Many chess players would appreciate AI that feels like a coach or informed spectator: it evaluates a move and reacts with both logic and tone (“Great tactic!
-That move creates immediate pressure and improves your material situation.” or “Prudent choice — this improves your position and reduces risk.” or “Careful — that square is dangerous; your piece may be in danger.”).
+Many chess players would appreciate AI that feels like a coach or informed spectator: it evaluates a move and reacts with both logic and tone (“Prudent choice!
+That move improves your position because of x, y, z.” or “Careful.
+That square is dangerous, your piece may be in danger.”).
 Beyond the scope of this project, the concept could be expanded into customized spectator/companion bots, i.e. famous players or commentators.

 ## Prereqs
 - Node.js
 - Python 3
-- (Later) Stockfish binary
+- Optional: Stockfish 17.1 binary (Included in this repository's backend)

 ## Run Python venv and install requirements
 ```bash